SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/delete.md

 1. Confirm whether you really want to delete the request by clicking **Yes** or **No**.

 > [!NOTE]
 > The request is not deleted from the database immediately.
 The status of the request is set to Deleted, so it is still possible to open and edit the request.
-The request will then be permanently deleted from the database after x days (system setting).
+The request will then be permanently deleted from the database after 14 days (system setting).
+You can access the deleted request in the [Recycle bin][?].

 ## What would you like to do now?